Model United Nations: Points and motions

-Flow of Debate
+Flow of debate

 Most MUN committees follow a flow of debate.
 This starts with a speakers list, followed by formal/informal debate and then voting procedure.
-A Dais will maintain a list of speakers and the delegates follow the order written on the 'speaker list'.
+A dais will maintain a list of speakers, and the delegates follow the order written on the 'speaker list'.
 Delegates may be added to the speaker list by raising their placards or sending a note to the chair.
 During this time, delegates talk to the entire committee.
 They make speeches, answer questions, and debate on resolutions and amendments.
 If there are no other motions, the committee goes back to the speaker list by default.

 Formal/Informal debate includes both moderated and unmoderated caucuses.
 Caucus is an opportunity to discuss policy ideas.
-A Moderated Caucus is more formal and is run by the committee chair, an Unmoderated caucus is a time where delegates move around the room and have a more informal discussion on the topic.
-In a moderated or unmoderated caucus, the committee goes into a recess and the rules of procedure are suspended.
-Anyone may speak if recognized by the chair.
-A vote on a motion is necessary to go into a moderated caucus.
-There is a comparatively shorter time limit per speech.
-In an unmoderated caucus, the delegates informally meet with other delegates and the staff for discussions.
+A moderated caucus is more formal and is run by the committee chair; an unmoderated caucus is a time where delegates move around the room and have a more informal discussion on the topic.
+In both moderated and unmoderated caucuses, the committee enters a recess and suspends its formal rules of procedure.
+During a moderated caucus, delegates may speak once recognized by the chair, and speeches are typically limited to a shorter duration.
+Entering a moderated caucus requires a motion followed by a vote.
+In contrast, an unmoderated caucus allows delegates to engage in informal discussions with other delegates and staff without needing recognition from the chair.

 Resolutions

 A resolution is a legal document that expresses the general opinion of the committee.
-Once passed it can be seen as a list of actions that your committee recommends.
+Once passed, it can be seen as a list of actions that one's committee recommends.

 Resolutions are the written compilation of the ideas discussed during debate.
 They are considered the final results of conversations, writings, and negotiations.
 Resolutions must go through a draft, approval by the dais, and consequent debate and modification.

 MUN Resolutions are composed of both preambulatory and operative clauses.
-Preambulatory clauses help to outline the general problems that a resolution will fix, whereas operative clauses help to display solutions in an organized and easily understandable way.
+Preambulatory clauses help to outline the general problems that a resolution will fix, whereas operative clauses suggest possible solutions and help to display solutions in an organized and easily understandable way.

 Conference management

 MUN societies and conferences are run by a group of administrators known as the secretariat.
 A secretariat is headed by a Secretary-General.
-Other members of the secretariat include the Director-General, Under-Secretaries-General and President of General Assembly.
+Other members of the secretariat could include the Director-General, Under-Secretaries-General and President of General Assembly.